-COOL DH focuses on technology innovation – such as exploiting low grade energy sources and new energy efficient energy distribution pipes – and user installations for low temperature district heating combined with integration of local renewable energy sources.
+COOL DH focused on technology innovations – such as exploiting low grade energy sources and new energy efficient heat distribution pipes – and user installations for low temperature district heating combined with integration of local renewable energy sources.

 The COOL DH consortium consists of the utilities and municipalities of the two cities Lund (SE) and Høje-Taastrup (DK) and leading DH energy specialists as well as leading industrial manufacturers:

 COWI A/S (Denmark), Kraftringen Energi AB (Sweden), Høje-Taastrup Kommune (Denmark), Lunds Kommun (Sweden), Lund University (Sweden), Euroheat & Power (Belgium), Logstor A/S (Denmark), Høje Taastrup Fjernverme amba (Denmark), COWI AB (Sweden), Alfa Laval AB (Sweden), Lunds Kommuns Fastighets AB (Sweden)

 Report on demo sites and innovations (3 pipe solutions, PE-RT pipes with leak detection, new type of substation)

 COOL DH Policy Webinar – 4th July 2022 (recording)

 European Technical Webinar – 19th September 2019 (recording)